cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TransactionsApi.md

 Get Transaction

 Get information on an in-progress CDO transaction.
-A CDO transaction is an entity used to monitor progress of, and provide feedback on, long-running operations.
-All asynchronous operations in CDO's API create CDO transactions.
+An CDO transaction is an entity used to monitor progress of, and provide feedback on, long-running operations.
+All asynchronous operations in CDO's API create SCC transactions.

 ### Example